dan-skw/CeneoWebScraper2/README.md

 ## Requirements and tech stack
-- Python
+- Python - main programming language
-- Flask
+- Flask - web framework
-- Bootstrap
+- Bootstrap - for styling
-- BeautifulSoup
+- BeautifulSoup - scraping data
+- Matplotlib and pandas
-- Markdown
+- Markdown - renderning on the main site
+- JQuery and Datatables - for dynamically rendered table of opinions

 ## Getting started